 In the end, it’s not about finding one note-taking app to rule them all, it’s about finding the best note-taking app for YOU.
 One app might be ideal for the person who likes complex organization and the ability to collaborate with a team.
 However, it might not satisfy someone who prefers a more free-form note-taking style that allows for multimedia.

 Luckily, there’s an app for every type of note taker!
-It’s time to dive into the six best note-taking apps of 2021 to help you find the right one for your note-taking style.
+It’s time to dive into the six best note-taking apps of the year to help you find the right one for your note-taking style.

 What makes a great note-taking app?